-- Learn about Kubernetes Services.
+- Learn about a Service in Kubernetes

 - Expose an application outside a Kubernetes cluster using a Service

 - Exposing Pods to external traffic